cdevalraj/Web-Server/README.md

 # WEB-SERVER

-This is Web Server which can listen to the HTTP requests on the specified host and port no. and can also send HTTP responses on that same end-point.
+This is a Web Server which can listen to the HTTP requests on the specified host and port no. and can also send HTTP responses on that same end-point.

 ## TO RUN/START The Server
 To Run this code the code needs to be compiled and executed.
 So, by using the following commands you can start the server.